AeroWidescreen/PCSX2-Cheats/README.md

 ### Gran Turismo Concept
 • Full Trigger Sensitivity : Allows the full range of the L2 / R2 (LT / RT) triggers to be used for throttle and braking.
 Based on [Silent's Adjusted Trigger Sensitivity](https://github.com/CookiePLMonster/Console-Cheat-Codes/tree/master/PS2/Gran%20Turismo%20Concept/Adjusted%20triggers%20sensitivity) patch.

+• Reduce Vibration : Reduces the strength of the controller's vibration.

 • Widescreen Text : Corrects the aspect ratio of text for 16:9 widescreen, similar to GT4 Online.

 ### Gran Turismo 3